MA Counselling and Psychotherapy

 Get a feel for the Psychology, Sociology and Criminology facilities we have on offer here from wherever you are.

 Qualified counsellors are increasingly in demand across the UK and our graduates enter careers in a wide range of roles for the NHS, private and voluntary sector employers.
 Our master's course enhances your ability to practise at an advanced level.
 Counsellors may choose to specialise in diverse settings and specialisms, such as addiction, bereavement or relationships, or may work with clients on a range of issues.
 The qualification opens up a fascinating world of CPD possibilities, which will help you build on the training you've had.

 Joining a professional body helps you to develop your professional credibility and career, provides access to resources and networks, and keeps you in touch with developments in the profession.

 As you become more experienced, you may wish to develop further by training as a counselling supervisor.
 This is an important role where you help supervisees reflect on their work, develop their skills and maintain best practice standards.

 Our course will bring you closer to the practice hours you need to gain individual professional accreditation.

 Please note, the application deadline for this course is 30 March, however we may close early due to high demand.

 You will be notified of the outcome of your application by 30 April, and if successful invited to interview during May/June.

 It is essential that applicants have:

-- an honours degree of 2:2 or above in any subject OR qualified practitioner status in a relevant profession, eg teaching, nursing, social work etc
+- An honours degree of 2:2 or above in any subject OR qualified practitioner status in a relevant profession.
+For example, teaching, nursing, social work.